 Data monetization & personalization for telcos – Let’s get real

 This is the dream: you put vast troves of data to work, accurately predicting each customer’s wants and desires, creating individually tailored marketing, sales, and service.
 You solve problems before they become problems.
-You operate like a nimble and personalised small business, but at massive scale.
+You operate like a nimble and personalized small business, but at massive scale.
 Your customers love you.
 Your competitors wither away.

 Perhaps you’ve already set out to achieve this future, but reality is harsh.
 While you do have a lot of data, it’s stored in siloed legacy systems.
 You need state-of-the-art machine intelligence to make any sense of it, and further work still to integrate with analytics and customer touch-points.
-Even if these technical and organisational challenges could be overcome, there are legal and regulatory hurdles to worry about as well.
+Even if these technical and organizational challenges could be overcome, there are legal and regulatory hurdles to worry about as well.
 You need a Customer Intelligence Platform.